How To Prepare An Incredibly Romantic Valentine's Day Meal

 Chop the shrimp.
 Return the bisque to a simmer, add the shrimp, and cook for 2 to 3 minutes to cook the shrimp through.
 Give the bisque a final taste for seasoning, pour it into warmed soup bowls, and serve it garnished with orange zest and chives.

 Another Very Romantic Soup

 Cream of Wild Mushroom Soup

 When planning a Valentine’s Day menu, mushroom soup might not be the first thing that comes to mind.
 That’s probably because you’re thinking about those cans of condensed mushroom soup that your mom used to use in casseroles or for pot roast.
-One taste of this rich, savory, silky smooth and earthy soup will have you changing your tune.
+But, one taste of this rich, savory, silky smooth, and earthy soup will have you changing your tune.

 I promise you, this is one sexy mushroom soup.
-If you do not have access to wild mushrooms, fear not.
-You can easily use a mix of any mushrooms you can find at the store including button, crimini, portabello, shitake, etc.
+However, if you do not have access to wild mushrooms, fear not.
+You can easily use a mix of any mushrooms you can find at the store, including button, crimini, portabello, shitake, etc.